 Prepping the crust

-2. Press the mixture evenly into the bottom of a springform pan.
-Bake for 10 minutes, then remove from the oven and allow it to cool while you prepare the filling.
+2. Press the crumbs evenly into the bottom of a springform pan.
+Bake for 10 minutes, then take it out and let it cool while you make the filling.

 Mixing the cheesecake batter

-3. In a large mixing bowl, beat the softened cream cheese until smooth and creamy.
-Gradually add 1 cup sugar and continue to beat until well combined.
+3. In a big bowl, beat the softened cream cheese until it’s smooth.
+Slowly add 1 cup sugar and mix till combined.

 Baking the cheesecake

-5. Pour the cheesecake batter onto the cooled crust in the springform pan.
-Bake in the preheated oven for about 55-60 minutes, or until the edges are set but the center remains slightly jiggly.
+5. Pour the batter over the cooled crust.
+Bake for about 55–60 minutes or until the edges look set and the center still wiggles a little.

 Cooling and chilling instructions